-Here are the answers to some of our most frequently asked questions:
+Here are the answers to some frequently asked questions:

-Yes, we can accept referrals from any local authority in the UK.
+Yes, we accept referrals from any Local Authority in the UK.

 How does funding work?

-Generally, it is the Local Authority Social Services who pay for placements.
-However, funds are sometimes available via the NHS either because someone has been under the mental health section or sometimes to enable hospital discharge.
-As part of social services placements, clients are financially assessed and may have to contribute, but we ask that any contribution is collected by the LA directly.
+Generally, the Local Authority Social Services pay for placements.
+However, funds are sometimes available via the NHS either because someone has been under the Mental Health Section or sometimes to enable hospital discharge.
+As part of social services placements, people referred to us are financially assessed and may have to contribute, but we ask that any contribution is collected by the Local Authority directly.

 What is your exclusion criteria?

-We cannot accept clients currently using illicit drugs such as opiates, crack or cocaine.
-However, we can take clients who are prescribed opioids or Methadone.
+We cannot accept indivuals currently using illicit drugs such as opiates, crack or cocaine.
+However, we can take people who are prescribed opioids or Methadone.